Wasei-eigo: Confusion with gairaigo

 Wasei-eigo is often confused with gairaigo, which refers simply to loanwords or "words from abroad".
 Some of the main contributors to this confusion are the phonological and morphological transformations that they undergo to suit Japanese phonology and syllabary.
 These transformations often result in truncated (or "backclipped") words and words with extra vowels inserted to accommodate the Japanese mora syllabic structure.
 Wasei-eigo, on the other hand, is the re-working of and experimentation with these words that results in an entirely novel meaning as compared to the original intended meaning.

 Compared to other Japanese word classes

 Wasei-eigo is distinct from Engrish, the misuse or corruption of the English language by native Japanese speakers, as it consists of words used in Japanese conversation, not an attempt at speaking English.
 These include acronyms and initialisms particular to Japan (see list of Japanese Latin alphabetic abbreviations).
-Wasei-eigo can be compared to (和製漢語, wasei-kango), which are Japanese pseudo-sinicisms (Japanese words created from Chinese roots) and are also extremely common.
+Wasei-eigo can be compared to (和製漢語, wasei-kango), which are Japanese pseudo-sinicisms (Japanese words created from Chinese roots) and are also common.